Daviddwells/balena-cli/doc/cli.markdown

 Create a new balena application.

-You can specify the application device type with the `--type` option.
+You can specify the organization the application should belong to using the `--organization` option.
+The organization's handle, not its name, should be provided.
+Organization handles can be listed with the `balena orgs` command.

+The application's default device type is specified with the `--type` option.
+The `balena devices supported` command can be used to list the available device types.

-Otherwise, an interactive dropdown will be shown for you to select from.
+If no device type or organization is specified, interactive dropdowns will be shown for selection (if there are multiple options to choose from).

-You can see a list of supported device types with:

-$ balena devices supported

 Examples:

 	$ balena app create MyApp
+	$ balena app create MyApp --organization MyOrg
-	$ balena app create MyApp --type raspberry-pi
+	$ balena app create MyApp -o MyOrg --type raspberry-pi

 ### Arguments